railroadmedia/vuesora/docs/layout/README.md

 </div>
 ```

-Flex containers can then be created using the `.flex` class, this will create a container with the display: flex;
+Flex containers can then be created using the `.flex` class, this will create a container with the `display: flex;`
 property with the grow and shrink properties set to 1, and the flex basis at auto (including all children).
 To control the flex direction either use the `.flex-row` or `.flex-column` classes.

 - `.flex-row` will make it's child content flow along the X-Axis
 - `.flex-column` will make it's child content flow along the Y-Axis
 - This means that the child containers will take up the amount of space specified in the flex-basis property
-(on the axis of the parents' flex-direction), which is by default - auto
+(on the axis of the parents' flex-direction).

 ```html
 <div class="container">